 Win: Ontario Expanding High-Quality Accessible Virtual Learning

 The Ontario government recently announced it is investing $10.7 million fund to enable more flexible postsecondary education options for students.
 This fund will look to expand high-quality, virtual learning programs and resources across the province in partnership with eCampusOntario.
 This announcement aligns with CSA's 2021 Pre-Budget submission to expand access to virtual learning options for northern, rural and Indigenous students across the province.

 Win: The Government of Canada allows international students to complete 100% of their programs online while still being eligible for their Post-Graduate Work Permit

-CSA applauds the federal government for taking further action to support international students.
-International students are an integral part of our communities and contribute significantly to our country and our post-secondary system, all the while the pandemic has created serious challenges for them.
+CSA applauds the federal government for taking further action to support international students, who are an integral part of our communities & contribute significantly to our country and our post-secondary system.
 This policy change comes after CSA sent a joint-letter to the Government of Canada in December 2020 calling for the extension of post-graduate work permits.
-CSA is glad to see the need for supports for international students acknowledged, this will help to reduce the negative effects the pandemic has on international students by increasing access to work permits.
+CSA is glad to see the need for international student supports acknowledged, which will help reduce the negative pandemic effects on international students by increasing access to work permits.